-Defined ingredients for defined biology
+Defined ingredients for stem cells

 Cell culture media attempts to recreate the physiologic milieu of cells in their native environment.
 First attempts were made using blood products, salts and essential nutrients.
 Over time, more specific mixtures were developed, yet a reliance on blood products often remained, resulting in variability and the possibility of transmitting pathogens.
 To address this issue and completely eliminate animal ingredients, researchers have developed media that is constituted exclusively from defined ingredients, including recombinant proteins, to create defined media.
 This is of particular importance as cells are used to produce therapeutic proteins, such as hormones or antibodies, or the cells themselves become the therapy, such as in CAR-T. Here, regulatory oversight and manufacturing quality requires all ingredients to be known provenance.